wbreauxiii-lgtm/cv-project-Emotion-Recognition-from-Faces/README.md

 ## Solution Overview

 - This project uses a YOLO-based emotion recognition model trained on a Kaggle facial expression dataset.
-- The model is GPU-accelerated for faster processing and emotion classification.
+- The model is GPU - accelerated for faster processing and emotion classification.
-- It can be applied in areas such as customer sentiment analysis and human–AI interaction, where understanding emotions helps machines respond naturally and accurately.
+- It can be applied in areas such as customer sentiment analysis and human - AI interaction, where understanding emotions helps machines respond naturally and accurately.

 ---